 - Soft cushioning – Imagine stepping on a cloud, or at the least, stepping on a very perfectly cushioned insole.
 A well-cushioned shoe, such as the Uptown Loafer, will not only bring comfort to your step, but it can also provide contoured arch support —whether they’re high, low, or in between.

 - Deep heel seats – Heel pain is a prevalent foot problem during travel and everyday life.
-Shoes with deep heel seats can reduce pain on the back of your foot and assist with your ankle alignment.
+A comfortable shoe with deep heel seats can reduce pain on the back of your foot and assist with your ankle alignment.

-- Stability – Supportive shoes help prevent putting all the pressure on the heel bone and evenly distribute your weight to make every step feel solid.
+- Stability – A supportive shoe helps prevent putting all the pressure on the heel bone and evenly distribute your weight to make every step feel solid.
 In addition, ankle support can help you maintain a natural stride on any terrain.

 Ensure even your most comfortable shoes are up for wherever the road takes you by investing in orthotic shoes.
-Not only do orthotic shoes provide all of the features above, but they also help prevent serious problems like plantar fasciitis.
+Not only do orthotic shoes provide all of the features above, but they also help prevent serious problems like plantar fasciitis, heel spurs, or other foot conditions.

 VIONIC: TAKE A VACATION AWAY FROM FOOT PAIN